karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ```

 api-2 has a `hosts` field **and** a `methods` field, so it will be
-evaluated first by Kong.
+evaluated first by Qordoba.
 By doing so, we avoid api-1 "shadowing" calls
 intended for api-2.

 Thus, this request will match api-1: